zhixiangteoh/eecs280-notes/midterm/midterm.md

 - **Indirection** used (and no illegal downcasts)
 - Optional: `override` keyword

-### Understand why we use factory pattern and why it works
+### m.
+Understand why we use factory pattern and why it works

 Factory pattern creates and returns **pointers** to derived classes, hence uses indirection and does not commit object slicing in the implicit upcast to a Base class pointer.
 The Base class is defined, with `virtual` keywords for some (or all) functions, with or without implementations, and the derived classes created by factory overrides with their specific implementations at runtime, with dynamic binding.